 Science Based Targets are a means for organisations to set carbon footprint reductions at the right level to keep Global temperature changes to less than 2oC, as described in the 5th report of the IPCC (Intergovernmental Panel on Climate Change).

-Why you need Science Based Targets?
+Why organisations need Science Based Targets?

 Business is a source of a high proportion of the World’s carbon emissions and from both a practical and ethical stance has a vital role in the transition to a low-carbon economy.
 Science Based Targets encourage businesses to align their carbon footprint reduction aims to take account of a fair share of the climate budget.
 This also encourages other businesses in their supply chains to do the same.

 Having Science Based Targets will also, of course, save operating costs as organisations reduce their energy use.
 In addition to this, it is visible demonstration that the organisation takes sustainability very seriously, enhancing their brands and value with stakeholders and customers.

 How to set Science Based Targets?

 There are 7 target setting methods, which allows businesses to choose targets that take their sector into consideration.